guildai/guildai/guild/tests/step-checks.md

     INFO: [guild] checking run ... output for 'bye'
     ERROR: [guild] check failed: could not find pattern 'bye' in run ... output
     INFO: [guild] 0 of 1 checks passed
-    ERROR: [guild] 1 check(s) failed - see above for details
-    guild: stopping because a check failed
+    guild: stopping because a check failed - see above for details
     <exit 3>

 Checks can be aggregated by simply running them as steps. `_test-all`